 What is a Shepherd?

-In the Bible, God’s people have always had leaders.
-There have been people who guided and help spiritual growth occur.
-At times, it was the patriarch of a family, a judge over the nation of Israel, a leader like Moses or Joshua, or the priests and high priests.
-In the law, the priests are given the specific task of teaching the law to the people and making sure everything is administered correctly in the temple.
+In the Bible, God’s people have always had leaders who guided and helped spiritual growth.
+At times, it was the patriarch of a family, a judge over the nation of Israel, a leader like Moses and Joshua, or the priests and Levites.
+In the law, the priests are given the specific task of teaching the people and making sure everything is administered correctly in the temple.

 These leaders were called shepherds, among other things, in the Old Testament.
-God expected them to lead the people spiritually, and selflessly help them grow into what God desired them to be.
-It didn’t matter if the nation was doing the right things as a whole if, as a whole, they didn’t understand why they were doing it.
+God expected them to selflessly lead the people spiritually and help them grow into what God desired them to be.
+It didn’t matter if Israel was doing the right things if they didn’t understand why they were doing them.
 God was never interested in mere outward obedience; God was always interested in the hearts of his people and so provided leaders to develop the hearts of Israel.